-Hemihypertrophy, or hemihyperplasia, is a condition in which there is asymmetrical overgrowth of the cranium, face, trunk and limbs on one side of the body.
+Hemihypertrophy or hemihyperplasia is a condition in which there is asymmetrical overgrowth of the cranium, face, trunk, and limbs on one side of the body.
 It is characterized by hyperplasia of tissues rather than a hypertrophy.
-It is more commonly seen in females than males and usually has the right-side of the face involved.
+It is more commonly seen in females than in males and usually has the right side of the face involved.
 It may be an isolated finding or may be associated with a variety of syndromes.
-We report here a case of isolated non-syndromic right facial hemi-hypertrophy associated with diffuse warty pigmentation on right-side of the face which is rarely reported.
-The clinical features, various radiological and imaging findings, differential diagnoses to be considered are discussed in this case report.
+We report here a case of isolated non-syndromic right facial hemihypertrophy associated with diffuse warty pigmentation on the right side of the face, which is rarely reported.
+The clinical features, various radiological and imaging findings, and differential diagnoses to be considered are discussed in this case report.